 - [9] The Complainant referred to Section 289(2)(a) of the Act, which states that each assessment must reflect the characteristics and physical condition of the property as of the condition date for that assessment year.
-The Complainant stated that the subject property is a freestanding retail property generating an income, therefore the Income Approach must be used to derive the assessment.
-This would ensure equity with other freestanding retail properties in the subject area.
+The Complainant stated that the subject property is a freestanding retail property generating an income, therefore the Income Approach must be used to derive the assessment to ensure equity with other freestanding retail properties in the subject area.
 The City used a Sales (land only) Approach to calculate the assessment, which does not reflect the current characteristics and physical condition of the property as of the December 31, 2012 condition date.
-To use the Sales (land only) Approach, the City must first demonstrate that the current use is not its Highest and Best Use. - [10] To support the position that an assessment must reflect the characteristics and physical condition of the property as of the condition date, the Complainant presented two CARB Decisions (page 29-41, Exhibit C1).
-The Complainant presented excerpts from various documents that discuss the contents of a Highest and Best Use analysis (page 42-86, Exhibit C1) to demonstrate the sort of analysis that is required by the City to demonstrate that the current use is not the Highest and Best Use.
+To use the Sales (land only) Approach, the City must first demonstrate that the current use is not its Highest and Best Use. - [10] The Complainant presented two CARB Decisions (page 29-42, Exhibit C1) to support the position that an assessment must reflect the characteristics and physical condition of the property as of the condition date.
+The Complainant presented excerpts from various documents that discuss the contents of a Highest and Best Use analysis (page 43-87, Exhibit C1) to demonstrate the sort of analysis that should have been presented by the City as part of their evidence.